 - Serve hot or at room temperature.

-Source: Adapted from Fix-It and Forget-It New Cookbook: 250 New Delicious Slow Cooker Recipes by Phyllis Good
+Source: Adapted from Fix-It and Forget-It New Cookbook: 250 New Delicious Slow Cooker Recipes (affiliate link) by Phyllis Good

 If you like Slow Cooker Brussels Sprouts, you might also like:

 - Roasted Brussels Sprouts, Carrots, Sweet Potatoes and Onions